-Choose Westland Citrus Potting Mix, which is slightly acidic, so perfect for citrus plants.
+Choose Westland Citrus Potting Mix, our specialist blend containing water-retaining Seramis® and is also slightly acidic, so perfect for citrus plants.
 It also contains loam, which has the capacity to absorb nutrients which are readily available to be released back to the plants as they grow.

 Add a layer of Westland Potting Grit to the base of the planter to improve drainage.

 Add a layer of Westland Citrus Potting Mix on top of the potting grit, making sure that you leave enough room for the root ball.